 Because this tactic is a short-term traffic driver, make sure to capture the customer’s email and allow them to opt in to a newsletter so you can continually send them valuable content and draw them back to your site.

-Tactic 3: Leverage social commerce
+Social media tactic 3: Leverage social commerce

 Social commerce is the meeting point of social media and commerce.
 Social media platforms like Pinterest and Instagram have streamlined the buying process for customers.
 Customers who see products they like can add them to their cart directly on each social media platform.
 Depending on the platform, consumers can also finalize their purchase right from the platform or move to the retailers’ official sites.